filippoloddo/BTCLatestBlockExtract/README.md

 # BTCLatestBlockExtract

-Reads block data from the Bitcoin API https://chain.api.btc.com/v3/block/latest/tx and parses relevant fields in a json format as follows:
+Reads block data from the Bitcoin API https://chain.api.btc.com/v3/block/latest/tx and parses relevant fields and returns a json structure as follows:

     {
        "block_height":702457,